+The Office of Research and Economic Development (ORED) coordinates a number of funding programs for faculty at MSU.
 Questions concerning these opportunities should be addressed to Dr. Devon Brenner at firstname.lastname@example.org or (662) 325-3570.

-MSU Research to Advance Inclusion Diversity, Equity and Access
+ORED/OIDI Research to Advance Inclusion Diversity, Equity and Access

-This funding opportunity is designed to support new research and creative activities in any discipline that contribute to understanding of racial equity.
+Launched in the fall of 2020, this funding opportunity is designed to support new research and creative activities in any discipline that contribute to understanding of racial equity.
 Projects proposed for this call must be innovative, new, or reflect a new application of existing research, and should contribute to the identification, study and/or remediation of identified factors that contribute to racism, bias, and inequities here at MSU and beyond our campus, including local communities, the state of Mississippi, and the nation.
 Scholarship from all disciplines and a wide variety of methodological traditions is appropriate for this program.

-Scholarship funded by this program might address or be relevant to:
+Projects funded by this program might address or be relevant to: